awaxman11/gh-milestones/README.md

-## Rapid Protype Sinatra (RPS) - Boiler Plate
+## Rapid Prototyping in Sinatra (RPS) - Boiler Plate

 *A boiler plate which can be used to quickly spin-up Sinatra web-framework apps.*
-By default, this boilerplate comes loaded with the [Flat-UI CSS Theme](designmodo.github.io/Flat-UI/‎).
+By default, this boiler plate comes loaded with the [Flat-UI CSS Theme](designmodo.github.io/Flat-UI/‎).

 ---